 To help students who seek an individualized approach to graduation in a nontraditional classroom setting, the staff at the School of One works collaboratively with each student to identify academic needs, areas of interests and personal barriers and strives to eliminate them.
 Teachers and students collaborate to develop a new path to academic, personal and social and emotional success.

-The School of One is considered one collective high school, however our student population is distributed amongst 8 sites located around Cleveland.
+The School of One operates as one collective high school, however our student population is distributed amongst 9 sites located around Cleveland.
 This allows for students to attend the site closest to where they live.
+However, students are welcome to attend any of our 9 sites and can tranfer to another site if needed.
 Each site consists of a single classroom within the main building and has a School of One teacher and paraprofessional, as well as support staff.
 Those locations are: Collinwoood, East Tech, Glenville, John Adams, Lincoln-West, and James Ford Rhodes High Schools.
-Our John Marshall site as well as our Main Office are located inside Bard Early College (13501 Terminal Ave, Cleveland).
+Our John Marshall site as well as our Main Office are located inside Bard Early College (13501 Terminal Ave, Room 103, Cleveland).